M. Larry Lawrence

 Maurice Larry Lawrence (August 16, 1926 – January 9, 1996) was a United States Ambassador to Switzerland and real estate developer.
 In 1991, Forbes magazine named Lawrence among the 400 richest Americans and estimated his fortune at $315 million.

 Family

 Lawrence was born in Chicago, Illinois to Tillie (née Astor, 1900–1970) and Sidney Arthur Lawrence (1901–1963).
-He was descended of Jewish immigrants from what was then the Russian Empire.
+He was descended from Jewish immigrants from what was then the Russian Empire.

 Education and early career

 Lawrence attended Wilbur Wright College in 1945 and the University of Arizona from 1945 through 1947.
 A biography entry for Lawrence appeared in Who's Who indicating he had graduated from the University of Arizona in 1947 with a bachelor of arts degree.
 The university said, however, that Lawrence attended classes there for two years and played varsity football, but left without a degree.

 He moved to San Diego, California in 1953.

 Real estate career

 San Diego millionaire John Alessio sold the deteriorating Hotel del Coronado to Lawrence in 1963.
 Lawrence's initial plan was to develop the land around the hotel and ultimately, to demolish it.
 Lawrence later changed his mind.
 During his tenure, Lawrence invested $150 million to refurbish and expand much of the hotel.
 He doubled its capacity to 700 rooms.
 He added the Grande Hall Convention Center and two seven-story Ocean Towers just south of the hotel.
 Lawrence was known to have to have claimed that L. Frank Baum wrote part of The Wonderful Wizard of Oz at the hotel and that Thomas Edison supervised the wiring of parts of the hotel, neither of which was true.
 The Lawrence family sold the hotel to the Travelers Group after his death in 1996.